ovotech/datastore4s/README.md

 #### Sealed Trait Hierarchies

-Similarly to create a field format for a sealed trait hierarchy composed of only case classes and/or objects simply use the same macro, this will store a nested `fieldname.type` field on the entity to determine what subtype the field is.
+Similarly to create a `FieldFormat` for a sealed trait hierarchy composed of only case classes and/or objects simply use the same macro, this will store a nested `fieldname.type` value on the entity to determine what subtype the field is.

 ### For Those Who Hate Macros